-Removing the interview requirement was discussed but not a feasible option given federal standards that require an interview.
+Removing the interview requirement was discussed, but not a feasible option given federal standards that require an interview for other cash programs such FIP and RCA.
+All cash including SDA should align processes.

 Additional Information

 38. As required by MCL 24.245b(1)(c), please describe any instructions regarding the method of complying with the rules, if applicable.